Vault108/SimpleDiscord/README.md

 <!-- Settings  -->
 ## Settings

-Simply open the settings window and insert your `webhook url` and the `user` name you would like to use.
+Simply open the settings window and insert your `webhook url` and the `username` you would like to use.
 Press save and you are now able to send webhooks.

 <p align="right">(<a href="#top">back to top</a>)</p>